 - a) Calibrating the Source Meters: Due every 3 years.
 Next calibration deadline is due by the end of year 2024.
-This is not part of Peter's contract.
 We may want to add to the job description coordinate the calibration of the source meters. - b) Leak Log: Paula said that they applied for a leak log grant and Newfields is on the list but they continue to shift the grant recipients on the list.
 The grant list will be out next month.
-Update: Neither Ray, Paula nor Josh has heard from NH DES regarding the leak detention survey. - c) Emergency Plan: Reviewed annually and updated every 6 years.
+Update: Neither Ray, Paula nor Josh has heard from NH DES regarding the leak detention survey.
+Ray informed the Commissioners that Hutchinson Sealing had a major leak.
+Josh contacted Scott Buxton.
+Scott found the leak and turned the water off at 2:00 am.
+The leak was repaired. - c) Emergency Plan: Reviewed annually and updated every 6 years.
 The next review is due March 2027. - 2.
 Sludge Removal.
 Remove sludge from Lagoons along with piping and old aeration system and replace existing aeration system with a permanent solution.
 Update: The pre-application has been submitted.
 Paula said Josh will have to start testing for Pfas at the treatment plant in the influent, effluent and sludge.
 The sludge has been in the lagoons for over 40 years.
-HTA estimates it will be \$1.6 M to remove the sludge.
-George said that there are residents in the Deertrees development that are interested in speaking with the Water District about connecting to the water system.
-Ray said the well out there now is on Bassett Lane and it is not part of Deertrees.
-Paula said the Commissioners should start thinking about appropriating money the money in 2025.
+HTA estimates it will cost \$1.6 M to remove the sludge.
+Paula said the Commissioners should start thinking about appropriating the money in 2025.
+Newfields is #32 on the list to borrow 1.5 million to remove the sludge.
 In Process.